Sheriff's Office

 Arrest(s):

-On March 12th, 2023, the Cass County Sheriff’s Office arrested Daniel Phillips Faulkner Jr., 41, of Casey, on the charges of OWI 1st Offense and Driving Under Suspension.
-Faulkner was transported to Cass County Jail where he was booked and later released on his own recognizance.
+On October 12th, 2024, the Cass County Sheriff’s Office arrested Zachary Frank, 41, of Atlantic, on a warrant for Violation of Probation.
+Frank was transported to the Cass County Jail where he was booked and held.

-On March 16, 2023, Cass County deputies arrested Kirstin Gail Winters, 32, of Sioux City, on the charge of Possession of a Controlled Substance.
-Winters was transported to Cass County Jail, booked and later released on her own recognizance.
+On October 10th, 2024, the Cass County Sheriff’s Office arrested Terrence Frazier, 48, of Atlantic, on two counts of Possession of a Controlled Substance.
+Frazier was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.

 Civil Division